 We also provide other services to the community, including fingerprinting, lost and found services, notary services, and student security escort services.
 We even give interested individuals the opportunity to participate in our ride-along program with an officer.

 Our department believes that education is the first step to prevention.
 Therefore, our staff personally give group lectures to students, faculty, and staff on a range of subjects, including the prevention of sexual assault, robbery, theft, and cybercrimes; active shooter safety; evening safety; and pedestrian safety.

 We operate 24 hours a day, 365 days a year and are the providers and/or coordinators for all emergency services on campus.
 Our commitment is to provide a professional police department staffed and equipped to serve the community.
 In turn, we ask you to think about what you can do to protect both yourself and your property.

-Our department subscribes to the community policing philosophy, which guides our efforts in our interactions with the UNLV community and the Las Vegas community in order to identify and solve problems.
+Our department subscribes to the community policing philosophy, which guides our efforts in our interactions with our campus communities and the Las Vegas community in order to identify and solve problems.

 To strengthen the ties and build a partnership with our faculty, staff, students, and residents, we encourage our community to participate in law enforcement events and engage with our officers.
 Our focus is on creating a safe educational and social environment through proactive policing and a commitment to community relations and outreach.